-In order to generate additional data on the impact of the crisis on enterprises, the office is assisting Employer’s organisations in the Western Balkans, Moldova and Ukraine to run a survey among member companies that examine how companies have been affected.
-Reports are already available on Albania, Republica Srpska in Bosnia and Herzegovina, North Macedonia, Montenegro, Serbia and Ukraine.
+In order to generate additional data on the impact of the crisis on enterprises, the office is assisting Employer’s organisations to run surveys among member companies.
+Reports from the second quarter in 2020 are available on Albania, Republica Srpska in Bosnia and Herzegovina, North Macedonia, Montenegro, Serbia and Ukraine.
 The office conducted a follow-up surveys in the fourth quarter of 2020.
 The second editions of the enterprise surveys will come out in March/April 2021.

 What is the service offer of the office for reducing the social and economic impact of the pandemic?

 The menu of interventions developed to support countries in the region focuses on short-term measures that can be implemented through partners the office is already working with.

 - Country-specific job protection packages that include adaptations of measures such as short-time work; short-term unemployment allowance; income compensation for self-employed, seasonal workers, returned labour migrants

 - Advice on drafting labour legislation in order to cover unprotected, non-standard workers such as seasonal workers, temporary agency workers, self-employed, or digital platform workers